-In a single parent household, the parent with a child under the age of six must complete 20 hours per week of WTW activities.
-If there are no children under the age of six, the single parent must complete 30 hours per week of work activities.
-In a two-parent household, the participating parent must complete 35 hours per week of WTW activities.
-Participation includes employment hours and other approved WTW activities designed to eliminate barriers to employment.
+In a single parent household, the parent with a child under the age of six must complete an average of 20 hours per week in WTW activities.
+If there are no children under the age of six, the single parent must complete an average of 30 hours per week in work activities.
+In a two-parent household, parents must complete an average of 35 hours per week in WTW activities.
+Participation hours may include employment, education, training and other approved WTW activities leading to self-sufficiency and designed to eliminate barriers to employment.

 For more information email or call 1-866-262-9881